The Future of Auro

 That’s a shame, although we learned a lot in this last month.
 Auro is going to be a vastly better game now because of the entire experience we had running the campaign.
 We talked to a lot of people this past month who gave us incredibly useful feedback and we want to really thank everyone who was a backer – all 139 of you!

 There are some huge additions coming, and we wanted to spend some time today and tell you guys all about what we’re planning.
 This is also a great opportunity for you to voice your wishes or concerns about what we should do for the future of Auro, so please don’t be shy!
+If you are an Instagram fan I suggest you buy Instagram video views to get your family of follower growing.

 We’re already hard at work on these features.
 Sometime in the next 3 to 6 months (depending on many factors) we intend to have them ready.